-Here are some basic feng shui tips to help you to choose a lucky fengshui home.
-Classical feng shui principle states that physical forms i.e. environment act as the framework and energy for implementations “峦头为体，理气为用”.
+Here are some basic feng shui principles to help you to choose a good fengshui home.
+Classical feng shui states that physical forms i.e. environment act as the framework and energy for implementations “峦头为体，理气为用”.
 In short it is the importance between physical environment and invisible energy.

-1. Study the external physical environment first more importantly the “road ” leading to your home
+1. Study the external physical environment, more importantly the “roads ” leading to your home

 Using google map or singapore street directory study the physical infrastructure leading to your house i.e. the roads, lift lobbies, corridor, shape of roads leading to your home.

-External environment to a certain extent is fixed unlike the internal placement where you are still own some flexibility.
+External environment is fixed unlike internal placement where you are still have some flexibility to change.
 However understanding Singapore there is always “construction” going on which i find is the Worst Feng Shui Nightmare!
 Personally i do find new BTO homes generally have this serious problem particularly when an area is targeted for development e.g. Punggol 21.
 The dust are unsettled and so is the feng shui energy.

 2. Your block in relation to other blocks